keiya01/react-performance-testing/README.md

 ## The problem

-If you are developing high-performance features, you would like to write test about the number of renders or render time.
-However we have to check with devtools or Lighthouse manually, and we could not test these cases automatically.
-Additionally, we cannot predict re-renders without getting nervous.
-The `react-performance-testing` provides a solution for these cases.
+If you need to develop high-performance features, you need to count renders and render time.
+Normally you would have to go through the arduous process of manually checking dev-tools or Lighthouse.
+With `react-performance-testing` you can automate this process, saving you time and ensuring you always have one eye on performance.

 ## The solution

-The `react-performance-testing` provides a simple and easy way as a solution for the above problem.
-It provides some features by monkey patched `React`.
-We can count the number of renders and measure renders time as well, and we can test by using these values.
+`react-performance-testing` monkey patches `React` to provide you with an API that can count the number of renders and measure render time.

 ## Installation